emnabelhaj/Laboratory-management/README.md

 # Laboratory-management
-Laboratory management web application with miroservices architecture
+single-page web application using Microservices Architecture: Research lab members and events management.

 This project was generated with Angular CLI version 12.1.1.